How To Introduce Dogs Without Creating A Lifetime Grudge

 Here’s your secret superpower as a dog parent: observation.

 Watch the hair on the top of their back and pay attention to the tail and ears.
-These are indicators that a dog is about to become aggressive, and you should separate the dogs as quickly as possible.
+These can signal rising stress or discomfort, and they’re a cue to slow things down and create space before tension escalates.

 You’re not just their caretaker.
 You’re their translator, referee, and emotional support human.
 The more you observe, the more you’ll know when to step in or step back.

-Introducing Adult Dogs vs. Puppies: What Changes and Why It Matters
+Introducing Adult Dogs vs Puppies: What Changes & Why It Matters

 Introducing an energetic puppy to your adult dog is a different experience from bringing two adult dogs together.
 The foundation is the same: structure, supervision, and slow pacing.
 But the expectations and reactions can vary greatly depending on age and personality.